Skip to content

 Running scripts

-You can define scripts in pyproject.toml (if using a task runner like poe or hatch) or just use uv run:
+You can either define scripts in pyproject.toml (using a task runner like poe or hatch) or just call uv run:

 uv run python main.py

-2. Do pin versions in applications: Use a lockfile (uv.lock or poetry.lock) to ensure reproducible builds.
+2. Do pin versions in applications.
+Use a lockfile (uv.lock, poetry.lock) for reproducible builds.

-3. Group dev dependencies: Keep testing, linting, and docs dependencies in separate optional groups (e.g., dev, test, docs).
+3. Group dev dependencies.
+Keep testing, linting, and docs dependencies in separate optional groups (dev, test, docs).